Rooted in Community. Planning with Purpose. Sustaining What Matters.

 -

-Miguel Luna is the CEO of Urban Semillas, a Los Angeles-based firm committed to community-led planning, sustainability, and resilient infrastructure.
+Miguel Luna is the CEO of Urban Semillas.
 Originally from Colombia, Miguel grew up in a city shaped by its river, where he developed an early and lasting kinship with water.
 After immigrating to Los Angeles in the late 1970s, he found that same connection in the LA River, a relationship that continues to inform and inspire his work today.

 -

-For more than two decades, Miguel has led citywide and regional master planning initiatives that have expanded urban green space, strengthened water supply reliability, and improved water quality across underresourced communities.
-He has also advised on major public and private development and infrastructure projects, integrating technical expertise with deep community engagement to build public trust, support successful campaigns, and advance long-term sustainability and equitable access.
+For more than two decades, Miguel has led citywide and regional master planning initiatives that have expanded urban green space, strengthened water supply reliability, and improved water quality in underresourced communities.
+He has advised on major public and private development and infrastructure projects, integrating technical expertise with deep community engagement to build public trust, support strategic campaigns, and advance long-term sustainability and equitable access.

-He is sought after and respected locally, regionally, and statewide for his expertise in working with diverse communities on social justice issues and advocacy, and for his ability to utilize community reconnaissance to develop and implement effective outreach strategies, build successful campaigns, and create mechanisms for grassroots coalition and consensus building.
+He is widely respected and regularly engaged at the local, regional, and state levels for his work with diverse communities on social justice and advocacy, and for his ability to translate community insight into effective outreach strategies, successful campaigns, and durable grassroots coalitions.

-Miguel also serves as Chief Administrative Officer of the Fernandeño Tataviam Band of Mission Indians, where he works with tribal leadership to oversee the administration and strategic direction of tribal departments.
+Miguel also serves as Chief Administrative Officer of the Fernandeño Tataviam Band of Mission Indians, where he works closely with tribal leadership to oversee the administration and strategic direction of tribal departments, advancing initiatives that strengthen governance, economic development, and long-term community resilience.

 -

-Miguel is the Chairman of the Board of the Tiüvac’a’ai Tribal Conservation Corps and serves as Chair of the Santa Monica Mountains Conservancy.
+Miguel Luna serves as Chairman of the Board of the Tiüvac’a’ai Tribal Conservation Corps and as Chair of the Santa Monica Mountains Conservancy.
 His leadership extends to the boards of the Mountains Recreation and Conservation Authority, Water Education for Latino Leaders, the Council for Watershed Health, the Upper LA River Watershed Area Steering Committee, the Upper LA River Tributaries Working Group, and the LA Development Fund.

 OUR WORK